vartanshad/vartanshad.github.io/_posts/2020-11-20-learning_constrained_agents.md

 **A Simple Example**

 The following example will not necessarily provide new insights, but hopefully will help readers grasp the above concepts.
-Consider that present student observes variable $Y$, with support $\{0,1\}$.
+Consider that present student observes variable $Y$, with support $\{ 0,1 \}$.

 In everyday terms, this would mean that the student sees the answer to the test the day before, and it is either $0$ or $1$ with equal probability.

-Unfortunately, due to some abysmal memory,
+Unfortunately, due to some truly abysmal memory, any signal present student chooses to send to future student contains some amount of entropy of at least $\kappa$.
+This signal $X$ has the same support as $Y$: $\{0,1\}$.
+Future student observes the realization of $X$, and chooses an action $a \in \{0,1\}$ such that student's utility is $1$ if $a$ matches the realization of

 Semi-Behavioral Learning-Constrained Agents